 Most venues now offer a free PA/carer ticket for disabled customers, but when I asked the agent, they told me the promoter of the show wasn’t offering free PA/carer tickets.
 I found this strange.
 The agent said they couldn’t do anything about it, so I continued with the booking and paid for two tickets.

 I knew this wasn’t correct so I contacted the promoter and explained what had happened.
 They immediately came back and confirmed I was given the wrong information.
 I should have been provided with a free PA/Carer ticket and they, in fact, offer this on each show that they promote.

-The promoter contacted the Usher Hall and informed them they were giving out the wrong information to their disabled customers for this show (hopefully not any others).
-Usher hall updated their system and I was advised to call back to be issued with a refund for the second ticket I purchased.
+The promoter contacted the Usher Hall and informed them they were giving out the wrong information to their disabled customers for this show.
+The Usher hall updated their system and I was advised to call back to be issued with a refund for the second ticket I purchased.

 The Usher Hall doesn’t have a car park, but blue badge holders can park across from the Royal Lyceum Theatre in Grindlay Street.
 There are also spaces in Cambridge Street outside the Traverse Theatre.

 We parked for free on double yellow lines on Castle Terrace.
 This was a two-minute walk to the Usher Hall, so it worked well for us.
 You also have the option to park in the NCP Car Park Edinburgh Castle Terrace.

 There are steps but also level access into the entrance of the Usher Hall.
 In fact, there are several entrances into the venue and each one has staff on the door.
 We entered through the entrance for the Grand Circle.

 Once inside we made our way to the lift, but we had to stop and ask the security staff where it was.
 They quickly tracked down a member of the venue staff who then took us to the lift.

 The lift was much bigger than I had expected it to be.
 I reckon it is spacious enough to accommodate two wheelchairs.
 This took us up to the Grand Circle on level one.